CanDIG/clinical_ETL_code/README.md

 ```
 </details>

-- Entries that end with a 0 in the name represent arrays: if there are subsequent entries after the first line ending with 0, this represents an array of dicts.
-The first entry ending in 0 can be mapped to an index field using the `{indexed_on(FIELD)}` notation.
+- Entries that end with `INDEX` in the name represent arrays: if there are subsequent entries after the first line ending with `INDEX`, this represents an array of dicts.
+The first entry ending in `INDEX` can be mapped to an index field using the `{indexed_on(FIELD)}` notation.
 Any subsequent subentries in the dict will be mapped into the corresponding dict in the array.

 ```
-prop_a.0
+prop_a.INDEX
-prop_a.0.prop_b
+prop_a.INDEX.prop_b
-prop_a.0.prop_c
+prop_a.INDEX.prop_c

 represents the following JSON: